rmdluo/Flower-Art/README.md

 ## How to use
 To start, open the flower.exe file.
 After that, there are a few controls you can use:
- - 1 - default mode, one steady flower\n
+ - 1 - default mode, one steady flower <br />
- - 2 - second mode, fireworks\n
+ - 2 - second mode, fireworks <br />
- - 3 - third mode, two alternating flower\n
+ - 3 - third mode, two alternating flower <br />
  - ` - change color combination

 ## Technologies